 Since the book has been with us, parents and “concerned individuals” have raised “causes” against certain publications.
 Video games are now their latest target after their efforts in the film industry failed.

 There is some evidence that suggests violent computer games influence pre-teens.
 This is said to lead to more aggressive behavior.
 It’s been linked to attacks that have led to severe injuries and, unfortunately, deaths.
-I actually do not argue with this and agree that under 18’s should not play violent games.
+I do not argue with this and agree that those under 18 should not play violent games.
 You’ll never stop them, though!

-When I was (a lot!) younger, it was not hard for my friends to lay their hands on a copy of the latest 18 rated film offering.
-Banned films were rarely a problem too.
-I’m sure it’s the same for many my age, nor current pre-teens.
+When I was (a lot!) younger, it was not hard for my friends to lay their hands on a copy of the latest 18-rated film offering.
+Banned films were rarely a problem, too.
+I’m sure it’s the same for many my age and current pre-teens.
 I can safely say I was never inclined to reproduce any of those acts shown!
 I did know kids who went around with knives, mainly to show off.
 However, they were the ones who didn’t play video games!

-Because of the complexity of this subject, I decided to do some research like all good writers.
-And like all good writers, I wanted evidence to support what I thought I already knew!
-None of my newfound sources could agree on this issue, though, and I found lots of conflicting evidence out there.
-For example, there was an interesting book written called “Grand Theft Childhood.”
-This describes a study of over a thousand children and the games they play.
+Because of the complexity of this subject, I decided to do some research, like all good writers.
+And like all good writers, I wanted evidence to support what I thought I knew!
+None of my newfound sources could agree on this issue, and I found lots of conflicting evidence.
+For example, an interesting book was written called “Grand Theft Childhood.”
+This describes a study of over a thousand children and their games.
 They concluded that there is indeed a link between violent computer games and aggressive behavior towards others.
-On the other foot, they also say that not playing these games can also increase a child’s level of aggression!
+On the other hand, they also say that not playing these games can increase a child’s level of aggression!

 When considering this, I wondered if it was just a lack of violent games or a lack of playing games altogether.
 After all, everyone needs to de-stress.
 Perhaps killing virtual coppers and pedestrians is more stress-busting than a few hours of Zuma for some people?
-Again, calling upon my own experience, I was only allowed a certain amount of time on games when I was younger.
-Perhaps it’s the fault of the parents for their lack of game time monitoring?
-I’m not sure that fits, though, since you’d only have to see that kind of on-screen action for a short time to become desensitized to it.
+Again, calling upon my experience, I was only allowed a certain amount of time on games when I was younger.
+Perhaps it’s the parents’ fault for their lack of game time monitoring?
+I’m not sure that fits, though, since you’d only have to briefly see that kind of on-screen action to become desensitized to it.

 READ MORE :